-- 5.1 Fiber that conforms with Objectives 1-11 of Section 3 SFI 2022 Fiber Sourcing Standard's requirements. - 5.2 Pre-Consumer Recycled Content: Forest and tree-based material recovered from waste during a manufacturing process.
+5.1 Fiber that conforms with Objectives 1-113 of Section 3 - SFI 202215-2019 Fiber Sourcing Standard's requirements.

+5.2 Pre-Consumer Recycled Content: Forest and tree-based material recovered from waste during a manufacturing process.
 Excluded is reutilization of materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process that generated it.
 Excluded are by-products resulting from primary production processes, such as sawmilling by-products (sawdust, chips, bark, etc.) or forestry residues (bark, chips from branches, roots, etc.) as they are not considered waste.
+Material diverted from the waste stream during a manufacturing process.
+It does not include materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process.

-Any claims about pre-consumer recycled content by Certified Organizations or label users shall be accurate and consistent with applicable law.
-Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
+Any claims about pre-consumer recycled content by Program ParticipantsCertified Organizations or label users shall be accurate and consistent with applicable law.
+Program ParticipantsCertified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Commented [SFI 6]: Moved from Guidance, paragraph 14.4.